Basemism/Doodle-Vision-Web-App/README.md

 # Doodle Vision
 Doodle Vision is a mini-project aimed to replicate Google's Quick, Draw Game.
-Project Consists of 2 parts training a model capable of classifying various doodles, and the web application .
+Project Consists of 2 parts, training a model capable of classifying various doodles, and the web application .
 The web application allows users to draw a prompt, which is then sent to the deep learning model for prediction.
 The model returns the top 5 guesses, and the application displays whether the model correctly identified the drawing.

 ## Available Scripts